Years of Weed May Leave You Grasping for Words

 The study authors admit they were a bit surprised to find such a consistent association, and say they plan to invite participants back for a 30-year visit, at which time they’ll undergo cognitive testing.

-To learn more about the connection between long-term marijuana use and the brain’s verbal memory, read about how All That Pot May Leave You Searching for a Few Words
+To learn more about the connection between long-term marijuana use and the brain’s verbal memory, read about how All That Pot Smoking May Leave You Searching for a Few Words.

 This content is provided for informational purposes only and is not intended to provide any expert, professional or specialty advice or recommendations.
 Readers are urged to consult with their medical providers for all questions.